FemGevity Blog

 23. Gums and Oral Health

 Hormonal changes during menopause can affect oral health, making gums more sensitive and increasing the risk of gum disease.
 Maintaining good dental hygiene and scheduling regular checkups can help prevent these issues.
+To Learn more, link to the blog Dental Health in menopause LINK

 24. Frozen Shoulder